gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Metrics/README.md

 ### Jaro Similarity

-`StringMetrics.Similarity.Jaro` algorithm allows you to calculate the Jaro distance between two strings of symbols.
+`StringMetrics.Similarity.Jaro` algorithm allows you to calculate the Jaro similarity between two strings of symbols.

 Although the Jaro similarity is often referred to as an edit distance metric, its value does not represent a number of edit operations and varies between 0.0 and 1.0 such that 1.0 represents an exact match and 0.0 equates to no similarities.